rubik/rubik.github.io/content/post/TexasDeathRow.md

-title = "Exploration of Texas death row data" date = "2016-10-29" tags = ["python", "sklearn", "gensim", "altair"] category = "notebooks" hasMath = true summary = "Exploration of Texas death row data"
+title = "Exploration of Texas death row data" date = "2016-10-29" tags = ["python", "sklearn", "gensim", "altair"] hasMath = true hasCode = true summary = "Exploration of Texas death row data"
 +++

-On the site [Texas Department of Criminal Justice]([http://www.tdcj.state.tx.us](www.tdcj.state.tx.us)) there's a page which lists all the people that have been executed since 1982, when the death penalty was reinstated, along with their last statement.
-The data is [here](http://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
+On the site of the [Texas Department of Criminal Justice](https://www.tdcj.state.tx.us) there's a page which lists all the people that have been executed since 1982, when the death penalty was reinstated, along with their last statement.
+The data is [here](https://www.tdcj.state.tx.us/death_row/dr_executed_offenders.html).
 In this project we are going to explore the data and see if we can apply topic modeling to the statements.

-# Setup
+## Setup
 We are going to use the following packages:

 * `scrapy` to scrape the data